Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I thought that was really vintage Joe Rogan.

-It's nor do I think that he should be changing his format in any way to appease people that think that he's a Nazi.
+Nor do I think that he should be changing his format in any way to appease people that think that he's a Nazi.

-So I mean, just have your guests on that you've been having on for all of these years that you find interesting, that are people of prominence and importance.
+So, I mean, just have your guests on that you've been having on for all of these years that you find interesting, that are people of prominence and importance.

-The reason why he's blown up recently is because he had two of the the most world-famous physicians in their fields on to tell their side of the science.
+The reason why he's blown up recently is because he had two of the most world-famous physicians in their fields on to tell their side of the science.

 I mean, they told truth, in my opinion.

-I mean, I'm not a scientist, I'm just a I'm just a jurist doctorate.
+I mean, I'm not a scientist.

-So yeah, Dr. Matthew Golkin, ladies and gentlemen.
+Yeah, Dr. Matthew Golkin, ladies and gentlemen.

 Hey, hey, hey.